 Avian influenza A (H5N1) virus infection

-Human cases of bird flu associated with outbreak in dairy cattle in the US
+Further human cases of bird flu associated with outbreak in poultry and dairy cattle in the US

 Avian influenza A(H5N1) virus is currently causing a multistate outbreak in poultry and dairy cows in the US.
 While outbreaks have previously been reported in poultry, this is the first time the virus has been detected in cows.
 Cases of human infection linked to the outbreak in dairy cows have been reported, and these cases represent the first instances of likely mammal-to-human transmission globally.

 As part of the current outbreak, people with exposure to infected (or potentially infected) birds, cows, or other domestic or wild animals are being monitored and tested if they develop influenza-like symptoms.
-To date, no other people have tested positive.
-The CDC currently considers the public health risk to be low.
+At least 5000 people with potential exposure have been monitored in the US since March 2024.
+The CDC currently considers the public health risk to be low.[22]
+In the UK, the UK Health Security Agency (UKHSA) considers the risk to the public to be very low.[36]

 Members of the public are advised to: